-Josh has experience giving our young people guidance and direction by working at summer youth camps within various churches.
+Josh has experience giving young people guidance and direction by working at summer youth camps within various churches.

-In Josh’s free time; he enjoys hiking, kayaking, swimming, and anything to do with the great outdoors.
+In Josh’s free time, he enjoys hiking, kayaking, swimming, and anything to do with the great outdoors.

 Next Step Program Manager

 Caleb has worked with youth since 2014 by volunteering with the youth group in his local church.
 At age 27, Caleb turned his life over to Christ to serve His Kingdom by helping others who are broken and in need of help.
-The Lord laid it on Caleb’s heart to work with this generation of young people to help impact their life in a positive way.
-It’s Caleb’s desire to share his own experiences to teach our youth to reach their full potential through a healthy relationship with Christ.
+The Lord laid it on Caleb’s heart to work with this generation of young people to help impact their lives in a positive way.
+It is Caleb’s desire to share his own experiences to teach our youth to reach their full potential through a healthy relationship with Christ.